btrettel/flt/to-do.md

 - genunits_io.f90: Change type-bound procedures for `config` to be normal procedures.
 - fmad.f90: Addition and subtraction for `reals`.
 - Better constructors for AD.
 I should be able to get a constant by using `ad` directly.
-- Constructors for units combined with AD. `length(1.0)` should give a constant.
+- Constructors for units combined with AD. `length(1.0)` should give a constant, if possible.
 - Make `test_concurrent` more reliable.
 I think this problem might only appear for Intel.
 And is it only for release mode as an assertion should catch this?
 Why don't the assertions fail in that case?
     - ```./test_purerng
     real returned = -3999.7052